buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcRelAssociatesLibrary.md

 The objectified relationship (_IfcRelAssociatesLibrary_) handles the assignment of a library item (items of the select _IfcLibrarySelect_) to subtypes of _IfcObjectDefinition_ or _IfcPropertyDefinition_.
 <!-- end of short definition -->

-The relationship is used to assign a library reference or a more detailed link to library information to objects, property sets or types.
+The relationship is used to assign a library reference or detailed library information to objects, property sets or types.
 A single library reference can be applied to multiple items.

 The inherited attribute _RelatedObjects_ defines the items to which the library association is applied.
 The attribute _RelatingLibrary_ is the reference to a library reference, applied to the item(s).